 - Select keywords based on research, competitiveness and relevancy.
 Keywords that resonate with your audience will bring in the most viable traffic.
 Invest the time to do this right.

 - Use external links strategically.
 Link to content that your customers will find valuable.
 Consider the types of businesses and tools that you find useful or that operate under the same value proposition as your offering.
-For a great discussion on backlinking, check out this post.

 - Post frequently.
 According to Hubspot, companies that blog 15 or more times in a month receive five times more traffic than those that do not blog at all.